5 Tips for Getting Accurate Podcast Transcriptions

 - Low background noise — Record in a quiet room, not a coffee shop

-- Consistent volume — Use a compressor or limiter in your recording chain
+- Consistent volume — Compressor or limiter in your recording chain

-- Good microphone placement — Keep the mic 6-12 inches from the speaker
+- Good microphone placement — 6-12 inches from the speaker

-- Pop filter — Reduces plosives that can confuse speech recognition
+- Pop filter — Reduces plosives that confuse speech recognition

 2. Speak Clearly and At a Moderate Pace

-AI models handle natural speech well, but they struggle with:
+AI handles natural speech well, but struggles with:

 - Overlapping speakers — Try not to talk over each other

-- Very fast speech — If you naturally speak quickly, try to slow down slightly
+- Very fast speech — Slow down slightly if you speak quickly

-- Mumbling — Enunciate clearly, especially for technical terms
+- Mumbling — Enunciate, especially for technical terms

-- Heavy accents — Modern AI handles most accents well, but clarity still helps
+- Heavy accents — Modern AI handles most accents, but clarity still helps

 You don't need to speak unnaturally — just be mindful of clarity.